HenriDickel/DFVS-Solver/README.md

 # Installation Description

 - We are using Java 16
-- You have to install SCIP and add it to the path: [SCIP]("https://www.scipopt.org/index.php#download")
+- You have to install SCIP and add it to the path: <a href="https://www.scipopt.org/index.php#download">SCIP</a>